25 years ago, ‘Waterworld’ forever changed how we think about hits and flops

 Not many people remember it now, but Titanic almost followed suit.

 During the long, soggy road to Titanic’s release in December of 1997, the film was frequently compared with Waterworld.
 Both projects involved tons of water.
 Each saw its budget soar, becoming the most expensive movie ever in its time.
-Cast and crew injuries plagued both productions.
+Cast and crew injuries plagued both sets.
 And both became Hollywood gossip-magnets.

-Aside from all the surface resemblances to Waterworld, movie insiders seemed to be rooting for Titanic to fail so that it fit the irresistible narrative of a movie about a famous disaster itself becoming a famous disaster.
+Aside from all the surface resemblances to Waterworld, movie insiders seemed to be rooting for Titanic to fail so that it would complete the irresistible narrative of a movie about a famous disaster itself becoming a famous disaster.

 James Cameron refused to let that happen.